SadlyNova/ApexLauncher/README.md

-# 🌌 Nova Launcher
+# 🌌 Apex Launcher

-Nova Launcher is a high-performance Minecraft: Java Edition launcher for Android devices, built as a specialized fork of PojavLauncher.
+Apex Launcher is a high-performance Minecraft: Java Edition launcher for Android devices, built as a specialized fork of PojavLauncher.

 This project completely revamps the user interface, optimizes mobile execution, and delivers a fully customized experience tailored around our custom End-Phase design theme.